grauwoelfchen/20min/README.rst

 .. code:: zsh

-   # see 20min --help for detail
+   # see 20min --help for the details
    % 20min
    % 20min 15,5
    % 20min 15 5